Floris-1096069/cybersec-encryption-cli/README.md

-# Cybersecurity Symetric Encryption Tool
+# Cybersecurity Symetric Encryption Tool - dmcrypt
 A simple CLI tool for generating AES-128 keys and encrypting and decrypting text, using symmetric encryption.

 This tool uses the cryptography library (Fernet) for AES-128 Encryption.